MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

 ### An Example

 According to the documentation, an array of N-GdkRGBA Structures should be given.
-Perl6 however, turns a CArray[N-GdkRGBA] into references to the structure so it becomes an array of pointers.
+Raku however, turns a CArray[N-GdkRGBA] into references to the structure so it becomes an array of pointers.
 The sub is modified in such a way that either Array[N-GdkRGBA] or Array[Num] can be given.
 The latter one must always have elems % 4 == 0.

     use NativeCall;
     use Gnome::Gdk3::RGBA;